Sairyss/domain-driven-hexagon/README.md

 **Note**: Some people say that _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
 For less complex and smaller projects it definitely may be.
 For bigger projects, there are people who advocate for and against this approach.
 If you notice that creating a class for every primitive doesn't give you much benefit, create classes just for those primitives that have specific rules or behavior, or just validate only outside of domain using some validation framework.
 Here are some thoughts on this topic: [From Primitive Obsession to Domain Modelling - Over-engineering?](https://blog.ploeh.dk/2015/01/19/from-primitive-obsession-to-domain-modelling/#7172fd9ca69c467e8123a20f43ea76c2).

-Lets distinguish two types of protection from illegal states: at **compile time** and at **runtime**.
+Let's distinguish two types of protection from illegal states: at **compile time** and at **runtime**.

 #### Validation at compile time

 Types give useful semantic information to a developer.
 Good code should be easy to use correctly, and hard to use incorrectly.
 Types system can be a good help for that.
-It can prevent some nasty errors at a compile time, so IDE will show type errors right away.
+It can prevent some nasty errors at compile time, so IDE will show type errors right away.

 The simplest example may be using enums instead of constants, and use those enums as input type for something.
 When passing anything that is not intended the IDE will show a type error.